thsmale/addy/README.md

 1. An example HTTPS server
 	- Based off Unix networking
 2. A server using a custom networking protocol
-	- Every type is an object
-		- Using snake_case
 	- Built off on top of existing Unix networking
 	- Built in HTTP headers for request and validations
 		- Ensures you are following best practices